Ritesh2351235/Omi-MCP/README.md

 ## Features

-- Tool to fetch all memories for the specified user ID (ALX0HDv53IenBBiUJhy1TrOy6r22)
+- Tool to fetch all memories for the specified user ID from the OMI App

 ## Setup